Floyd Griffin: Political career

 In the 1994 elections, Griffin ran against Wilbur Baugh for the 25th district in the Georgia State Senate.
 Griffin defeated Baugh in a runoff election and was elected to the state senate without Republican opposition.
 He became the first African American to win a majority Caucasian district in the Georgia State Senate since the end of the Reconstruction era.
 In 1998, Griffin ran for lieutenant governor of Georgia.
 Griffin finished the primary election in fifth place.
 He ran to reclaim his seat in the Georgia Senate in the 2000 elections, but lost.
 He was elected mayor of Milledgeville in the 2001 election, and was sworn in on January 1, 2002.
 He served as mayor until 2006; Griffin lost reelection to Richard Bentley in the 2005 election.

 Griffin published an autobiography, Legacy to Legend: Winners: Make it Happen, in 2009.
 He ran for the 25th district seat in the Georgia Senate in 2010, and lost to Johnny Grant.
 Griffin ran for mayor of Milledgeville in the 2015 election, but lost to Gary Thrower by 35 votes.
 He ran for the 145th district of the Georgia House of Representatives in the 2016 elections, and faced Rick Williams, who is also a funeral director.
 Griffin lost the election to Williams.

 Griffin served as an at-large delegate at the 2020 Democratic National Convention.
 In May 2021, the city of Milledgeville dedicated a street in Griffin's honor.
 Griffin announced his candidacy for Georgia Secretary of State in the 2022 elections.
 Griffin was eliminated in the primary election, with Bee Nguyen and Dee Dawkins-Haigler advancing to a runoff election.

-Griffin has filed to run for Georgia’s newly reconfigured State House District 149 in 2024.
+Griffin filed to run for Georgia’s newly reconfigured State House District 149 in 2024.
 The district was reconfigured as a result of a federal judge’s ruling that some current state house districts in Georgia deprive African-American communities of the chance to elect a candidate amongst themselves due to gerrymandering by the state’s Republican majority legislature.
-The 149th district is projected to favor the Democratic Party, and contains portions of Baldwin, Jones & Bibb Counties.
+The 149th district’s new configuration favors the Democratic Party, and contains portions of Baldwin, Jones & Bibb Counties.
+In the November 2024 election, Griffin defeated incumbent Kenneth Vance, and assumed office in January 2025.